 Inertia doesn’t take action in defense of good.
 Instead, laziness and inaction support selfishness and lack of engagement, keeping things stagnant and not growing; change is thwarted.
 Even if activity swings a bit wide in the opposite direction, it at least prevents us from being lulled into the ever-present temptation to stop.

 Some of us believe that to be lazy is to be restful and that to be active is to be exhausted.
-On this, we’ve got our wires crossed, and we may use this justify taking a more laid back approach to our spiritual path—to be more silent and receptive.
+On this, our wires are crossed.
+And yet we may use this to justify taking a more laid back approach to our spiritual path.
+To being more silent and receptive.
 But it’s in the active motion that we build and create, change and grow.
 As we adjust to this movement, we find it enjoyable and relaxing.

 So as long as this kind of wrong thinking prevails, we need to question our desire to sit in stillness and quiet.
 Such practices can become an excuse for staying inert, for avoiding effort and taking any risk.
 Our souls will establish the right balance if we tune into and trust the inner movement.

-The void is totally stagnant and inert; it needs the enlivening power of the spirit to penetrate it, and this can’t be achieved by holding back.
+The void is totally stagnant and inert.
+So it needs the enlivening power of the spirit to penetrate it.
+And we can’t achieve this by holding back.
 Sometimes we feel we shouldn’t have to try so hard; we should be able to find enlightenment through easier means.
 But sitting and waiting for God to come to us may be false receptivity, which is inertia behind a mask; the more we go this route, the less real receptivity—taking in God’s ever-present grace, for example—is possible.

 On a spiritual path of self-confrontation and self-discovery, effort will be required.
 We need to push through the inertia that wants to keep us in resistance to our own growth process.
 We must actively confront the exact nature of our laziness, and more importantly, see how we rationalize it in order to keep on indulging it.